Room Allocation & Deposit

 - Met all of the conditions stipulated in your University and College offer letters (this includes any academic, language and financial conditions).

-If any of these points are not completed by 31st July 2022 you will lose entitlement to any accommodation you have provisionally been offered and be placed on the waiting list for accommodation.
-Please contact the Academic & Graduate Administrator in advance of this date with full details if you feel you will have trouble fulfilling your conditions by the deadline.
+If any of these points are not completed by 31st July you will lose entitlement to any accommodation you have provisionally been offered and be placed on the waiting list for accommodation.
+Please contact the Graduate and Admissions Administrator in advance of this date with full details if you feel you will have trouble fulfilling your conditions by the deadline.

 In late August, the college will confirm via email the (until then provisional) accommodation allocation with those graduate freshers who have paid their £200 deposit by the 31st July deadline and met all the conditions of their University offer, including meeting their financial conditions with the College.
 Students will have five working days to confirm that they accept the offer.
 If you do not reply by the deadline in the email, it will be assumed that you do not wish to accept the accommodation offer.
 If you do not accept the accommodation offer there is no guarantee that a further offer can be made at a later date.
 Please note you may not be informed of your room number until your arrival.

-We are not expecting to keep a waiting list for accommodation as we are expecting to offer all our first year full-time graduate students accommodation for October 2022.
-However, if the college accepts students late in the admissions cycle we may have to place these students on the waiting list.
-If you are placed on the waiting list for accommodation it is possible that between that time and the first week of August you may be offered accommodation by the Academic and Graduate Administrator if/when space becomes available due to other students withdrawing or failing to meet the conditions of their offers.
+As there are not currently enough rooms to provide accommodation for all of the incoming freshers, we may have a waiting list.
+If you are placed on the waiting list for accommodation it is possible that between that time and the first week of August you may be offered accommodation by the Graduate and Admissions Administrator if/when space becomes available due to other students withdrawing or failing to meet the conditions of their offers.

 In late August, if after allocating rooms the Accommodation Officer has any rooms left, they will be offered to those on the waiting list.
 We advise you not to rely on being allocated a room if you are on the waiting list as we have no way of anticipating the likelihood of rooms becoming available at this late stage.